-This plug is located behind a closed lid in front of the parking brake on the console.
+The accessory power outlet is located behind a closed cover in front of the parking brake on the console.
 The plug can be used to connect electrical equipment such as a cellular phone or CB radio.
 Be sure to follow the installation instructions included with the equipment.

-When using the accessory plug:
+When using the accessory power outlet: